-Spanish peanuts are one of four main types of peanuts grown in the U.S. and are distinguishable from their other counterparts (Runner, Valencia and Virginia) by their smaller kernels, reddish-brown skin and higher oil content.
-Depending on the cultivar selected, Spanish peanuts can take 105-115 days to maturity.
+Spanish peanuts are one of four main types of peanuts grown in the U.S. and are distinguishable from their other counterparts (Runner, Valencia, and Virginia) by their smaller kernels, reddish brown skin, and higher oil content.
+Depending on the cultivar selected, Spanish peanuts can take 105 to 115 days to mature.

-Of the Spanish peanut varieties available, ‘Early Spanish’ is the most easy to find and, as the name suggests, is on the lower end of the days to maturity spectrum.
+Of the Spanish peanut varieties available, ‘Early Spanish’ is the easiest to find and, as the name suggests, is on the lower end of the days to mature spectrum.
 This makes it a solid choice for wannabe peanut growers in the north, provided the growing stretch is comprised of frost-free days.

-One tip to get a head start on the growing season is to start your Spanish peanut plants indoors in biodegradable pots 5-8 weeks before transplanting.
+One tip to get a head start on the growing season is to start your Spanish peanut plants indoors in biodegradable pots five to eight weeks before transplanting.

 How to Grow Spanish Peanuts

 Before you get started growing Spanish peanuts, you need to prepare a proper garden space, one that receives full sunlight.
 The garden soil should be characteristically loose, well-draining, sandy, enriched with organic matter, and register a pH in the 5.7 to 7.0 range.

 The seeds that are to be planted are actually shelled raw peanuts.
 ‘Raw’ in this case means unprocessed (i.e., not roasted, boiled, or salted).
 You can easily source these seeds online or sleuth them at your local garden center or grocer.
 Sow the seeds 1 to 2 inches (2.5-5 cm.) deep, 6 to 8 inches (15-20 cm.) apart in rows 2 feet (61 cm.) apart.